 National Symbolism in Art

 In art, one of the primary ways to represent a nation's traditions, values, and cultural identity is through the use of visual symbols.
 These symbols are both representative of the nation's character and reflective of the artist's interpretation of it.
-For instance, American artists in the early 20th century used symbols such as eagles, flags, and portraits of political leaders to depict patriotic themes.
+For instance, american artists in the early 20th century used symbols such as eagles, flags, and portraits of political leaders to depict patriotic themes.

 Visual symbols in art can also express a country's regional or ethnic identity.
 For example, the Maori people of New Zealand have used facial tattoos called moko for centuries.
 Contemporary artists from this culture have incorporated traditional moko patterns and designs into their work, reflecting their national pride and commitment to preserving their cultural heritage.